Library to help write data analysis tools for experimental condensed matter physics.

 We maintain a digital object identifier (doi) for this package (linked to on the status bar at the top of this readme) and encourage any users to cite this package via that doi.

-Version 0.8 is now in release-candidate phase.
-The main new features are
+Version 0.8 is the previous stable release.
+The main new features were:

 - Reworking of the ImageArray, ImageFile and ImageFolder with many updates and new features.